1. What is the MUD?

 6. What is the MUD’s tax rate?

-The MUD levies a property tax on all taxable property in the MUD, which may change from year to year.
-Taxes are currently $0.16 per $100 of taxable value.
+The MUD levies a property tax on all taxable property in the MUD.
+The tax rate may change from year to year.
+The 2022 MUD tax rate is $0.11 per $100 of assessed valuation.
 This rate has declined substantially from the inception of the MUD.

 7. What is the MUD’s bonded indebtedness?

-As of June 2, 2018, the MUD will owe $3,570,000 in bonded indebtedness.
-The MUD continues to pay down this debt, and has taken advantage of lower interest rates when possible to refinance the debt.
-Outstanding bonds will be retired in 2023.
-The bonds were approved at an election held at the inception of the MUD.
-Additional bonds are authorized to be issued, but the Board has no current plans to sell more bonds.
+As of February 1, 2023, the MUD has $5,000,000.00 in outstanding bonds.
+The MUD continues to pay down this debt and has taken advantage of lower interest rates where possible to refinance the debt.
+The MUD’s series 2014 refunding bonds will be retired in 2023.
+The MUD’s series 2022 unlimited tax bonds will be retired no later than 2032.

 8. What is the MUD’s relationship with the City of Houston?